-Teaming with Club Managers’ Association of America, the Philadelphia and Vicinity Chapter is committed to being the premier provider of education for club managers.
+Teaming with Club Management Association of America, the Philadelphia & Vicinity Chapter is committed to being the premier provider of education for club managers.
 An integral component of the manager's path to excellence in club management and, ultimately, certification is local chapter education.
 We strive to strike just the right balance of sessions for pre-certification managers and those who are already in executive leadership roles.
 PVCMA hires nationally recognized speakers and club industry leaders to engage our audience right here in the greater Philadelphia area.

 CMAA's International Wine Society (IWS) is squarely focused on practical and experiential education as it relates to wine and its role in club culture.
-The Philadelphia and Vicinity Chapter's IWS contingent hosts numerous wine events each year including exquisite wine luncheons and dinners as well as local wine tours.
+The Philadelphia & Vicinity Chapter's IWS contingent hosts numerous wine events each year including exquisite wine luncheons and dinners as well as local wine tours.

 An essential component of professional development at the chapter level is interacting in a social setting.
 Having a network of peers and being able to pick up the phone to learn from their unique experiences is invaluable.
 Club managers consistently report that these relationships are one of the top benefits of membership.
 The key to making connections is the chapter's social programming.
-The Philadelphia and Vicinity Chapter hosts a holiday party and a dinner at CMAA's World Conference.
+The Philadelphia & Vicinity Chapter hosts a holiday party and a dinner at CMAA's World Conference.
 There are also a number of "pop-up" events throughout the year, which may include golf rounds or lessons, dining out, a ball game, etc.

 Toys for Tots are also collected at the chapter's annual holiday party.